 Property enquiry certificate – This also has to be obtained by us and exhibited to the buyer’s solicitor.
 This certificate is based on local authority records confirms various matters affecting the property .
 These include whether the road is adopted or private, whether there are mains services, whether there are any planning notices, orders or applications affecting the property, outstanding matters relating to building control, environmental health and so on.
 The contract is usually conditional on this certificate being clear of any problems.

 The Buyer’s disposition is registered in The Land Register of Scotland.
-Once registered, the buyer will receive a Land Certificate.
-In the Land Certificate the definition of the extent of the property is based on the current Ordnance Survey map and is a title which is guaranteed by the State.
+Once registered, the buyer will receive a title sheet.
+In the title sheet the definition of the extent of the property is based on the current Ordnance Survey map and is a title which is guaranteed by the State.

 Where a property has not previously been registered in the Land Register it is necessary to ensure that the boundaries as shown in the existing title deeds match the Ordnance Survey map.
-This is done by the seller by instructing a P16 report, sometimes referred to as a property definition report.
+This is done by the seller by instructing a Plans report.
 This report will disclose any discrepancies between the boundaries as shown in the title and the OS map.
 In some circumstances where discrepancies do occur it may be necessary to obtain a corrective deed from a neighbour to resolve matters.
 It is important therefore that this report is obtained at an early stage.

 Also, where a property has not previously been registered in the Land Register the Seller will have to undertake in the missives to obtain any further information required by the Land Register to enable the buyer’s title to be registered.
 In the majority of cases all such matters can be identified and dealt with prior to settlement of the sale, but this does occasionally mean further work if the Land Register issues a requisition for something which was not expected.

-Where a property has previously been registered the Land Certificate generally makes examination of title simpler and there is no need for a P16 report.
+Where a property has previously been registered the title sheet generally makes examination of title simpler and there is no need for a Plans report.

 On completion of the sale the existing mortgage has to be paid off.
 We will obtain a redemption figure from your lender and redeem the loan from the sale proceeds.
 Often we will not get a redemption figure until after the contract has been concluded and you are committed to the deal.
 If you think there may not be sufficient funds from the sale price to pay off the loan you should alert us as soon as possible as the transaction cannot settle unless we can pay off the loan in full.
 If it is an endowment loan any life policies held by your lender will be released to you after the loan is repaid.
 Sometimes this will be attended to by us.
 Sometimes the lender will deal with this direct.
 Some lenders no longer hold life policies at all.